 This system of grading looks at the progress a student makes over time to assign a grade.
 Students who improve the most will receive the highest grade.
 Students who show little improvement will not do so well.

 Which system to use depends on the context and needs of your students.
-The number rule for grading is to maintain consistent within one assessment but it is perhaps okay to flexible from one assignment to the next.
+The number rule for grading is to maintain consistency within one assessment but it is perhaps okay to flexible from one assignment to the next.